OwOchle/UltimateColorLibrary/README.md

 The ultimate color library was created because I found myself unable to easily convert colors and make gradients.
 The origin of my idea is the js library [Color.js](https://colorjs.io/)

+As of now, the library is Ultimate only by name, but I hope to be able to support the most color spaces possible and turn it into a real Ultimate Color Library.

 ## Usage

 <div style="display: none">